marianogg9/tf-moduling/README.md

 > [!NOTE]
 >
-> Have a look at the blog post I wrote for a walktrough.
+> Have a look at the blog post I wrote for a detailed walktrough.

+This is an example of the various ways to maintain Terraform code: either creating standalone resources, using upstream modules or writing a wrapper local module.